msveshnikov/style-scanner/server/admin.md

 **Route Handler Details:**

-- Uses `Presentation.findByIdAndDelete(req.params.id)`.
+- Uses `Insight.findByIdAndDelete(req.params.id)`.
-- Returns a 404 status if the presentation is not found.
+- Returns a 404 status if the insight is not found.

 **Response:**

 - On success: Returns:
     ```json
-    { "message": "Presentation deleted successfully" }
+    { "message": "Insight deleted successfully" }
     ```
 - On resource not found: Returns status 404.
 - On error: Returns a 500 status JSON.